samAd0san/NodeJS/readme.md

 ### Validations
 1. in email section we are using regExp to configure if the user i/p an incorrect email i.e not include '@' then give error

+### adding reviews in the review-db
+1. The reviews are only added but not linked to the products.